hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 For online workshops, the role of a workshop host is less clear, since there is no physical venue, need for snacks, or other peripheral arrangements.
 Furthermore, accessibility concerns are far more likely to be of direct relevance to instructors.

 We do not yet have a template email specific to online events.
 However, our [template for in-person](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop) workshops may be useful in drafting your own.
+For online workshops in particular, we suggest providing a schedule of all breaks, not only lunch breaks, as this will make your workshop more accessible to participants with concurrent family and work obligations.

 ## During Your Workshop
 ### Setting Up